s-vivien/CGBenchmark/README.md

     {
       // Name of your account
       "accountName": "Neumann",
-      // Cookie of your session (you can find it in the headers of any PLAY request in the CG ide) "accountCookie": "...",
-      // Multiplayer/contest ide code (you can find it in the body of any PLAY request in the CG ide, as the first payload element)
-      "accountIde": "8xx687xx58xx63xx0c873exx82527xxx40cxxx4"
+      // Login of your account
+      "accountLogin": "email@provider.com",
+      // Password of your account
+      "accountPassword": "123password",
     }
   ],

   // If enabled, seed list will be ignored and every match will be played against a random seed "randomSeed": "false",

+  // The name of the multiplayer game as it appears at the end of the url of your IDE "multiName": "wondev-woman",

   // List of seeds to play
   "seedList": [
     "mapIndex=2\nseed=926288117",